longzheng/open-dynamic-export/docs/configuration/battery.md

 ### Limitations

-- **No SOC Awareness**: Cannot detect if battery is full or charging
+- **No SoC Awareness**: Cannot detect if battery is full or charging
 - **No Priority Control**: Cannot prioritize battery vs export
 - **No Discharge Control**: Cannot reduce grid imports
 - **No Multi-Inverter Support**: Simple global override only